 Many dating sites only reveal a match if both parties express interest; no need to worry about a creepy or vindictive guy following you home from the bar.
 Getting rejected online also doesn’t feel as personal as getting turned down face to face, partially because expressing interest online only requires the amount of courage it takes to click a button.

-However, this comes at a cost (mostly to women): the same way that getting rejected online doesn’t sting as much, online dating also makes it easier to dehumanize or objectify others, which leads some users to behave in ways they might not otherwise (and in the process, giving us some very amusing and deeply disturbing Instagram accounts to document such behavior).
+However, this comes at a cost (mostly to women): the same way that getting rejected online doesn’t sting as much, online dating also makes it easier to dehumanize or objectify others, which leads some users to behave in ways they might not otherwise.

 Apps can help you use the criteria that matter most to you.

-In an earlier article, we covered the research that shows that matches are most successful when both sides are ultra-transparent about what they're looking for, and how dating markets can play a role in that.
+Some research has shown that matches are most successful when both sides are ultra-transparent about what they’re looking for, and how dating markets can play a role in that.
 For people looking to tap into a very narrow pool, dating sites can help you find like-minded prospective partners.

-Whole sites can be geared around a single criteria, like JDate for Jewish singles and Bumble for feminists.
+Whole sites can be geared around a single criterion, like JDate for Jewish singles and Bumble for feminists.
 Even cat lovers, bikers, and people with food allergies have options to connect.
 Amazing!